shaz-sk/customer-service/README.md

-# Requirement
+### Requirement
-In our database, we are storing phone numbers associated with customers and will provide an interface to manage it.
+In our database, we are storing phone numbers associated with customers and require an interface to manage it.
 Assume phone numbers as a static data structure.
-Develop API with the below capabilities.
 - Get all phone number
 - Get phone numbers of a single customer
 - activate a phone number
+-
+#### Language
+- Java

+### Architectural decisions
+- Containerised application with Docker
+- API security using basic Spring security
+- Boiler plate code generation using swagger codegen

+### Which part are you most happy with?
+- Swagger codegen meant less code and tests to write and maintain and faster
+- Spring security for authentication and authorization.
+- Mapstruct library does object to object transformation efficiently and results in less code.

+### Do differently
+- Add pagination for retrieving all customer data
+- Add Tracing, profile specific logging for prod and easy log access for support
+- Externalised error messages
+- Design with a customer id to get a customers details
+- Some naming improvement.
+- Use Java records instead of lombok library.
+- Earlier version of the code had more logic and dependencies in the delegate.
+Abstracted it away into a service
+- Earlier version of the code did not have access control.
+Any logged in user could get all phone numbers
+- Earlier version of the code saved password as plain text.

-# Whats in the code
+### Whats in the code
-1. Open API spec as per the requirements.
+1. Open API spec.
 Available src/main/resources/openapi.yaml.
 2. Secure endpoint using basic Spring security.
 3. Actuator for health check and other details.
 4. Swagger codegen was used generate code including controller, delegate and models.